VulaCoin/vulacoin-hotspot-configuration/mikrotik/README.md

 Note that details.html does not need to change.
 Just copy and upload to the AP.

-Replace the two instances of merchant_hostname in login.html with your host name.
+Replace the two instances of merchant_subdomain in login.html with your staging subdomain.

-Replace the two instances of merchant_hash in login.html with your hash.
+Replace the two instances of merchant_hash in login.html with your staging hash.

 If you do not know where to find these values, please contact support.